Oman – November 25 – December 4 2015

 Muscat is sometimes referred to as the ‘three cities’: Ruwi, Mutrah and Old Muscat, a relatively small area of the 50km long strip with most of the tourist sites.
 The port of Mutrah has the most budget accommodation, while shopping centres and transport terminals are in the commercial district of Ruwi.
 The suburbs have lovely beaches.

 We stayed at the Sun City Hotel (23OR 70$) next to the bus station in Ruwi.
-The LP emphasized Omantizatiom or the employ of locals rather than expatriate labor.
-You would never know it from our neighbourhood – at least 99% south Asian – Indian, Pakistani, Bangladeshi.
+The LP emphasized Omantizatiom or the employment of locals rather than expatriate labor.
+You would never know it from our neighbourhood – at least 99% South Asian – Indian, Pakistani, Bangladeshi.
 And thus there are many cheap Indian eateries.

 Mutrah.
 I decided to walk down to Mutrah, the neighbourhood bordering the water and the port.
 After seeing the Armed Forces Museum, I hit the water and walked several kilometres along the water from the west end of the port all the way east to

 Al Bustan.
 A Carnival Lines ship had disgorged their passengers.
-Their 18-day trip had started in Majorca, ends in Dubai and is mostly Germans.
+Their 18-day trip started in Majorca, and ended in Dubai and is mostly Germans.

 Sultan’s Armed Forces Museum.
 Despite its name, this excellent museum is far more than just a display of military hardware.
 The museum is in a fort located in Bayt al-Falaj, built in 1845 as a royal summer home but used mostly as the headquarters of the sultan’s armed forces.
 The lower rooms give a comprehensive outline of Oman’s history, and the upper rooms explore Oman’s international relations and military prowess.
 The museum is on the itinerary of visiting dignitaries and you’ll be given a mandatory military escort.
 Tanks, planes and vehicles surround the outside.